unstoppabledomains/domain-profiles/README.md

 - Staging: https://staging.ud.me/aaron.x
 - Production: https://ud.me/quirk.x

-## Usage

-The React components contained in the `domain-profiles` project can be used in your own project, and imported directly from NPM.
-Some of the components available are:

-- Unstoppable Messaging
-- Token Gallery
-- Wallet connect modal

 ### Installation

 To use the Unstoppable Domains React components in your own project, install the